MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_08_explore_m365_defender_portal.md

 ## Demo scenario

-In this demo you will show the Microsoft 365 Defender portal by walking through the content displayed on the landing page.
-You will also walk through the options on the navigation panel which provide quick access to functionality that is part of Microsoft’s Extended Detection and Response (XDR) solution: Microsoft Defender for Endpoints, and Microsoft Defender for Office 365 (email and collaboration).
-Lastly you will also show how Microsoft Secure Score can help an organization improve its security posture.
+In this demo, you'll show the Microsoft 365 Defender portal by walking through the content displayed on the landing page.
+You'll also walk through the options on the navigation panel that provide quick access to functionality that is part of Microsoft’s Extended Detection and Response (XDR) solution: Microsoft Defender for Endpoints, and Microsoft Defender for Office 365 (email and collaboration).
+Lastly you'll also show how Microsoft Secure Score can help an organization improve its security posture.

 ### Demo Part 1

 Explore the Microsoft 365 Defender landing page.

 1. Open Microsoft Edge.
-In the address bar enter **admin.microsoft.com**.
+In the address bar, enter **admin.microsoft.com**.
 You should already be signed in as the admin.
 If not, sign in with your admin credentials.

 1. From the left navigation pane of the Microsoft 365 admin center, select **Show all**.